 Much research has been done into shopping centre attributes that influence shopping centre image.
 These studies revealed that there are four dominant groups: merchandising; accessibility, services and atmospherics, also called the 'big four'.
 Atmospherics are an important group that significantly influences the consumer perception about a specific shopping area.
 Understanding the contribution of atmospherics of a shopping area is important because of their relation with consumer experience of the given area.
-Therefore a list of 35 most frequently named variables in academic literature and graduation theses has been considered.
+Therefore a list of 35 most frequently named variables have been summarised out of academic literature and graduation theses.

 Besides the literature review on atmospheric characteristics several interviews with industry experts have been conducted to enrich current literature findings.
-The interviewees pruned the list with 35 most important atmospheric characteristics to a list of 25.
+The interviewees pruned the list with 35 most important atmospheric characteristics to a list of 25 for further research.